CHN-beta/ovito/doc/manual/reference/rendering/animation_settings_dialog.rst

 Playback speed
   Controls the playback speed of the animation in OVITO's interactive viewports.
-  This factor is multiplied with the frame rate (FPS) described parameter above.
+  This factor is multiplied by the frame rate (FPS) described parameter above.
 Note that the effective playback speed may be much slower if loading, computing, and displaying the next frame takes a long time.